 At around 10:40, the aircraft appeared on final approach for RWY 25R at Brussels Airport.
 However, instead of making a full stop landing, it performed a low level flyby over RWY 25R, followed by a sharp right turn climb before entering a right hand traffic pattern for RWY 25R.
 Few minutes later the aircraft made a smooth and uneventful landing on RWY 25R.
-After a traditional water salute and coming to a complete stop on the military apron, all four engine were shut down.
+After a traditional water salute and coming to a complete stop on the military apron, all four engines were shut down.
 The aircraft and its crew were welcomed by the Belgian Minister of Defence, the Commander of the Belgian Air Force, other representatives of Belgian Defence, local authorities and members of the press.

 Bilateral partnership between Belgium and Luxembourg